Sholing F.C.: Sholing F.C.

 Sholing finished as runners-up to Salisbury in the Wessex League Premier Division 2015–16.
 The Boatmen won 10 of their last 11 games to pip Blackfield & Andover to second place.
 Dan Mason finished as club top scorer with 39 goals, placing him second in the League golden boot competition.

-The Boatmen achieved two cup wins in the space of 3 days at the end of the 2016–17 season, firstly winning the Wessex League Cup, beating Baffins Milton Rovers 2–1, then lifting the Southampton Senior Cup with a 3–1 victory over Team Solent at St Mary's Stadium.
+The Boatmen achieved two cup wins in the space of three days at the end of the 2016–17 season, firstly winning the Wessex League Cup, beating Baffins Milton Rovers 2–1, then lifting the Southampton Senior Cup with a 3–1 victory over Team Solent at St Mary's Stadium.
 In the Wessex Premier Division, they finished 3rd.

-Sholing, once again, finished in 3rd place in the Wessex Premier Division in 2017–18 season.
+Sholing, once again, finished in 3rd place in the Wessex Premier Division in the 2017–18 season.
 Despite the runners up, Andover Town, declining promotion, Sholing's Points Per Game (PPG) was less than other clubs in Step 5, so the club was not offered promotion by the FA.
 The following season, however, the club won the Wessex League championship.
 During the course of the season, manager Dave Diaper reached the milestone of 1000 games in charge of the team.

 The Boatmen currently play in the Southern League Premier Division, following a play-off win over Hamworthy United in 2022–23.
-Manager Dave Diaper stepped down in October 2023 after 25 years at the helm and 1210 matches with Paul Doswell taking charge in the dugout, assisted by Ross White and Ian Baird.
-Sholing finished the 2024-25 season in 11th place having doubled the average attendance to over 500.
+Manager Dave Diaper stepped down in October 2023 after 25 years at the helm and 1,210 matches with Paul Doswell taking charge in the dugout, assisted by Ross White and Ian Baird.
+Sholing finished the 2024-25 season in 11th place, having doubled the average attendance to over 500.